A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets: Results

 \subsection{Exploring the MARTINI and AdS/CFT models}

-Both the MARTINI~\cite{Schenke:2009gb} and the AdS/CFT~\cite{Albacete_2008} models are designed to handle the low virtuality phase and carry forward the energy loss once the parton is transferred from the MATTER.
-We replace the successful LBT model with the MARTINI, to carry out the simulations for the same conditions~\cite{JETSCAPE:2022jer} and compare the jet-${R_{AA}}$ with the experimental data from the ATLAS ~\cite{ATLAS:2022vii} and the CMS ~\cite{CMS:2021vui} collaboration.
+Simulations of Pb-Pb collisions are performed using the MATTER model for both vacuum and medium showers, integrated with three distinct time-ordered parton shower models: LBT, MARTINI and AdS/CFT.
+The transition between these energy loss models is handled independently for each parton, with the switching parameter $Q_\mathrm{SW}$ fixed at 2 GeV.
+Both the MARTINI~\cite{Schenke:2009gb} and the AdS/CFT~\cite{Albacete_2008} models are developed to handle the low virtuality phase and simulate the energy loss once the parton is transferred from the MATTER.
+We replace the successful LBT model with the MARTINI, to carry out the simulations for the same conditions~\cite{JETSCAPE:2022jer} and compare the jet-${R_{AA}}$ with the experimental data from the CMS~\cite{CMS:2021vui}.
 Similarly, the calculations are done by replacing the LBT with AdS/CFT model and compared with the experimental data.

-We further present the intensive comparison between the low virtuality parton evolution models, where the inclusive jet-${R_{AA}}$ is calculated for three models, MATTER coupled with LBT (which is our default), MATTER coupled with MARTINI, and MATTER coupled with AdS/CFT.
-The simulations are altogether staged in contrast with the experimental data from the CMS~\cite{CMS:2021vui}, for Pb-Pb collisions at ${\sqrt{s_\mathrm{NN}}= 5.02}$ TeV and for a range of jet cone sizes up to an order of 1 and $p_{T}^{jet}$ range up to 1 TeV.